-Flat frequencies responses, more generally, then, are often only “almost” flat.
+Flat frequency responses, more generally, then, are often only “almost” flat.
 They sound more natural and do not exaggerate any particular frequencies.

-Flat microphone frequencies responses are most often found in small-diaphragm condensers and less commonly in large-diaphragm condensers.
+Flat microphone frequency responses are most often found in small-diaphragm condensers and less commonly in large-diaphragm condensers.

 Here's an example of a flat frequency response graph (featuring the DPA 4006A):